ZachAnsbro/IT-1025/Lab7/readme.md

 The compressed file size was almost half the size of the original file.
 If we were to do this with a .jpg file it would not compress nearly as much since that type of file is already compressed.
 ## Object Oriented Programming (OOP) and the Shark Class
 ### Attributes:
+The shark class has two attributes, one for swimming and one for being awesome.
 ### Methods:
+The methods of the shark class are defining the function and printing the result.
 ### Constructor:
+The constructor method is used to automatically initialize data by running it as soon as the object of a class is set.
 ### Class vs. Object
+Classes are like blueprints that are defined to create objects.
+Objects use the blueprint created by the class to add data and methods.
+To instantiate an object from a class is essentially to create a copy of the class that will inherit all of the data and methods.
 ## Object Oriented Concepts
 ### Instantiated Objects
 ### Inheritance